Guidelines

 3. travel grants

-Applications regarding support for research, working group meetings and travels are evaluated according to the frameworks and guidelines for funding approved by the Council.
+Applications regarding support for research, working group meetings, contact seminars and travels are evaluated according to guidelines for funding approved by the Council.

-Applications for working group meetings (see § 8) will normally be reviewed by the Council at its annual meeting.
+Applications for research projects, working group meetings and contact seminars (see § 3 and §4) is reviewed by the Council in the beginning of March.

-Applications for travel and for study trip grants (see § 9) are reviewed by the chairperson of NSfK twice a year.
-For deadlines for each year, see NSfK´s website.
+Applications for travel grants (see § 5) are reviewed by the chairperson of NSfK throughout the year.

 Financial support is awarded within the framework approved by the Council at its annual meeting.

-No support is provided for already completed projects.
+No support is provided for already completed research projects.

-The research which the research grant is meant for must be carried out in one or more of the Nordic member countries.
+The research must be carried out in one or more of the Nordic member countries.

 Individual researchers as well as groups may apply for financial support from NSfK.
 The researcher must be based in a Nordic country.
 NSfK research grants will not be transferred outside the Nordics.

 The research grants are not intended to finance Master’s degree studies.
-Under special circumstances, undergraduates writing their thesis may receive travel grants (see § 9).
+Under special circumstances, undergraduates writing their thesis may receive travel grants.

 Research support may for instance include: